MohamedYasser97/ArtsyBot/README.md

 ## Usage
+After cloning this repository, you'll need to take a look on these files:
   * __config.js__\
    This file contains the Twitter API keys that can be accessed from [here](https://apps.twitter.com/).
   - - - -